MariusSchmid/screenshoter/README.md

 ## draw stuff on screen
 python -m pip install pywin32
 ## images
-python -m pip install PIL
+python3 -m pip install Pillow

 # How to use